American College of Clinical Pharmacy

 The American Society of Health-System Pharmacists is accredited by the Accreditation Council for Pharmacy Education as a provider of continuing pharmacy education with Commendation.

-Target Audience: Cardiology Pharmacy Preparatory Review and Recertification Course is designed to help pharmacists who are preparing for the Board of Pharmacy Specialties certification examination in Cardiology Pharmacy as well as those seeking a general review and refresher on disease states and therapeutics.
+Target Audience: Cardiology Pharmacy Preparatory Review Course is designed to help pharmacists who are preparing for the Board of Pharmacy Specialties certification examination in Cardiology Pharmacy, as well as those seeking a general review and refresher on disease states and therapeutics.

 Contents